yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ]
 ```

-Yazi comes with the those preloader plugins:
+Yazi comes with the these preloader plugins:

 - mime: preloads mime-type of files in chunks
 - noop: no operation